 Measurement.
-To date, no method has been found to measure CΨ and there are no units of measurement for it.
-Moreover, since CΨ is not measurable, it is difficult to manipulate it directly in a laboratory experiment or to observe the changes that are occurred in it by itself in natural situations.
-As stated above, changes in various conscious behavioral phenomena can be attributed to changes in their cognitive or neurophysiological mechanisms and not necessarily to direct changes in CΨ itself.
+To date, no method has been found to measure CΨ and hence there are no units of measurement for it.
+Since CΨ is not measurable, it is difficult to manipulate it directly in a laboratory experiment or to observe the changes that occur in it naturally.
+As stated above, changes in various conscious behavioral phenomena can be attributed to changes in cognitive or neurophysiological mechanisms and not necessarily to direct changes in CΨ itself.

 Evolution.
-The energy-field analogy is consistent with the idea of evolution that CΨ had been developed in an evolutionary process.
-As far as I know, there is no evidence that this idea is contrary to what has been proposed scientifically.
-Given this, it seems that the CΨ phenomenon can be studied by the methodology developed in the natural sciences.
-I may speculate further that the fact that to date no measurement units have been found for CΨ is only a temporary matter that may be changed, depends on certain unknown development of science.
-I suggeste that the empirical generalization “live-creatures' correlation” may support the idea that the accepted methodology can be used for research in CΨ, because this generalization applies to what exists in our world: Those that need a mechanistic explanation only and those that need to be understood with mechanistic and mentalistic explanations.
+The energy-field analogy is consistent with the idea that CΨ developed in an evolutionary process.
+As far as I know, there is no evidence that this idea contradicts what has been proposed scientifically.
+Therefore, it seems that the phenomenon of CΨ can be studied using the methodology developed in the natural sciences.
+Furthermore, the current absence of measurement units for CΨ may only be a temporary matter; this could change, depending on certain unknown scientific developments.
+I suggest that the empirical generalization “live-creatures’ correlation” supports the idea that the accepted methodology can be used for research in CΨ because this generalization applies to what exists in our world: those phenomena that need a mechanistic explanation only and those that need both mechanistic and mentalistic explanations.

-Two important properties of CΨ as an energy-field.
-(A) Minimal energy: Although I cannot suggest how this energy-field is created by the brain and how it functions (i.e., how it grants CΨ to MS), it seems to me that its existence is crucial for humans and other animals (e.g., rats, cats and dogs) for the following main reason.
-As soon as the functioning of this energy-field is stopped (one loses its CΨ) individuals cease to function behavioral and neurophysiological almost completely: they are unable to stand on their feet, they do not feel pain and other sensory sensations (similar to what happens to a person in a state of general anesthesia).
-From these I learned that the energy-field has to function continuously at some sort of lowest minimum level (since at high energy levels, brain dysfunctions may occur) so that the normal functioning of many neurophysiological-cognitive processes will continue normally without interruptions.
-I even may speculate that the need for sleep, among other things, comes to regulate the energy-field’s levels required for the normal functioning of the individual.
+Two important properties of CΨ as an energy field.
+(A) Minimal energy: Although I cannot suggest how this energy field is created by the brain and how it functions (i.e., how it makes MSs conscious), it seems to me that its existence is crucial for humans and other animals (e.g., rats, cats, and dogs).
+As soon as this energy field stops functioning, an individual almost completely ceases to function on behavioral and neurophysiological levels: A person who has lost CΨ is unable to stand on their feet and cannot feel pain or any other sensory sensations (similar to the effects of general anesthesia).
+Thus, the energy field has to function continuously at some lowest minimum level (since at high energy levels, brain dysfunctions may occur) so that the functioning of many neurophysiological-cognitive processes will continue normally without interruption.
+I may even speculate that sleep, among other things, regulates the energy field’s levels to this end.